Romain-HDL/226_Shopping/README.md

 ﻿# 226_Shopping

-Foobar is a Python library for dealing with word pluralization.
+226_SHopping is a C# library for dealing with sequence diagram.

 ## Installation